proof88/PGE/PGE/docpages/menu-04-Networking.md

 Alternatively, we don't need to send out response/update messages with the tickrate frequency, we can have a separate frequency for that, called **cl_updaterate**.
 Rule is: **tickrate >= cl_updaterate**.
 We can lower the required bandwidth if we set a lower value.
 The lower the value, the more we depend on client-side lerp and input-prediction to smooth out player movement experience.

-Interesting fact: the original Doom [used P2P lockstep mechanism multiplayer](https://www.gabrielgambetta.com/client-side-prediction-server-reconciliation.html), which at that time was not good to be player over the Internet.
+Interesting fact: the original Doom [used P2P lockstep mechanism multiplayer](https://www.gabrielgambetta.com/client-side-prediction-server-reconciliation.html), which at that time was not good to be played over the Internet.
 Then Quake introduced the client-server model with the client-side lerp, which was good for LAN, but less good on Internet with bigger distances between machines.
 So they introduced client-side prediction in QuakeWorld.